-- 1. Press down on the racking release handle. - 2.
-Engage the racking screw with the racking tool and rotate counterclockwise (CCW).
+- 1. Press down on the racking release handle. - Engage the racking screw with the racking tool and rotate counterclockwise (CCW).
 Release the handle and continue rotating counterclockwise, from the TEST position into the DISCONNECTED position.

-Removal from the DISCONNECTED position with a lift truck.
+Removal from the DISCONNECTED posi-tion with a lift truck.

-- 1. Open the breaker compartment door.

-- 2. Align the locking tabs of the lift truck with the lift truck holding slots in the front of the frame.
-Push the lift truck to the frame to locking tabs engage the with the Lower the truck platform compartment. slightly to lock in place.
+- 1. Open the breaker compartment door. - 2.
+Align the locking tabs of the lift truck with the lift truck holding pin in the front of the frame.
+Push the lift truck to the frame to engage the locking tabs with the compartment.
+Lower the truck platform slightly to lock in place.
 The truck platform should be horizontal and aligned with the rails in the compartment.
 Set the lift truck foot brake.
 Try pulling the lift truck away from the frame.
-The locking tabs should be set firmly in place and the brake set.

-- 3. Release the circuit breaker from the

-compartment by pulling the interlock release handles toward the center of the unit.

-- 4. Pull the drawout unit straight onto the lift truck platform.
-Keep the unit level as possible. - 5.
-Align the breaker interlock tabs with the lift truck slots.
+The locking tabs should be set firmly in place and the brake set. - 3.
+Release the circuit breaker from the compartment by pulling the interlock release handles toward the center of the unit. - 4.
+Pull the drawout unit straight onto the lift truck platform.
+Keep the unit level as possible. - Align the breaker interlock tabs with the lift truck slots.
 Engage the breaker interlock tabs by returning the handles to their outward position. - 6.
 Verify that the handles are fully outward and the breaker interlock tabs are in the lift truck slots. - 7.
-Raise the lift truck platform to disengage the lift truck locking tabs, release the foot brake and pull the lift truck away from the frame.
+Raise the lift truck platform to disengage the lift truck holding pin, release the foot brake and pull the lift truck away from the frame. - 8.
+Close and latch the circuit breaker compartment door.